SmallThingz/onnxruntime.zig/README.md

 This library provides a high-level Zig interface to the ONNX Runtime C API, including support for inference, training, the Model Editor, and custom Execution Provider (EP) development.

 > [!IMPORTANT]
-> **Development Status:** Some advanced features of ONNX Runtime may be missing or partially implemented.
+> **Development Status:** Tested on linux onty, if any bugs arise on other platforms, please open an issue, or better yet, a PR.

 ## Key Features